 Another recent study investigated how children with cerebral palsy participate in activities.
 The activities studied included learning tasks, communication, mobility, and social interactions.
 Researchers noted that despite barriers such as new and unknown settings, negative attitudes and a child’s frustrations, children with cerebral palsy were able to participate in a variety of activities.

-If your child is affected by cerebral palsy as a result of malpractice, call our Chicago birth injury attorneys at 877-262-9767 to discuss your situation.
-You can also fill out our confidential online contact form.
-We represent families nationwide, and have offices located in Chicago, New York and Wilmington, DE.
+If your child is affected by cerebral palsy as a result of malpractice, call our birth injury attorneys to discuss your situation.